kingscrossfrombelow/kingscrossfrombelow.github.io/_pages/index.md

 Each page has an *"Edit on GitHub"* button at the bottom.
 Click to propose changes directly on the relevant chapter page, add your content or links under the appropriate heading.
 This works from any device with a browser.

-To add materials or updates, click "Edit on GitHub" on the relevant chapter page, add your content or links under the appropriate heading, and commit your changes.
+To add materials or updates, click *"Edit on GitHub"* on the relevant page, add your content or links under the appropriate heading, and commit your changes.
 The site rebuilds automatically.

 For questions about contributing, contact the editors at kxfrombelow@gmail.com